benvial/nannos/doc/reference.rst

 ========

-* Computation of transmitted and reflected efficiencies for the various diffraction orders
+* Computation of transmitted and reflected efficiencies for the various diffraction orders.
-* Calculation of the electromagnetic field in the structure
+* Calculation of the electromagnetic field in the structure.
 * Automatic differentiation with the ``autograd`` package, enabling inverse design of metasurfaces.